🚀 Checkout our New AI Product Abun.com 🚨 Signup for Early Access.

 Impact of Black

 Black, regarded as a color of mystery, and it’s synonymous with terror, death, the unexplained, and evil in many cultures.
 Mixing black with another color produces various shades of the same color.
 It also denotes leadership, complexity, and force.
-Black, also linked with misery and negativity, and it reflects toughness and freedom.
+Black is also linked with misery and negativity, and it reflects toughness and freedom.

 Impact of White

 White, contrasted with misery and death in eastern cultures.
 White is also a symbol of purity, innocence, and impotence in Western cultures.
 It also connotes protection, religion, and belief.
-Isolation, emptiness, and a feeling of inaccessibility are all negative associations with white.
+Isolation, emptiness, and a feeling of inaccessibility are all negative associations with whites.

-Why this matters
+Why this matter?

-Although you’ll start to desire an interior decorator after reading this section, these things is really incredibly important in helping you understand the why behind conversion jumps and slumps.
+Although you’ll start to desire an interior decorator after reading this section, these things are really incredibly important in helping you understand the why behind conversion jumps and slumps.
 As a bonus, it’ll help keep you from drinking the conversion rate optimization Kool-Aid that misleads numerous people.

 Wrapping Up